 Indeed, it used to be the same in Australia with AR status regarded as somehow secondary, but they got over it eventually.

-On the other hand, your average Aussie bloke has a multiplicity of stigmas to overcome and, consequently, they are doubtless better practiced at it.
+On the other hand, your average Aussie bloke has a multiplicity of stigmas to overcome and, consequently, they are doubtless better practised at it.

 Distressingly, this time, the Australians have got it right and the UK lags behind.
 AR status, together with the right network, beats the lonely condition of a small DR broker every time.
 It is partly a matter of economics and, certainly, one of a regulatory burden which is proportionately greater for the smaller broker.